Melwin-Thomas/Christ-Sem3-CSH0331CSP/day01/README.md

 3. Then you will enter a page which asks you to choose a platform, choose **Virtual Machines**.
 4. Now you will see multiple options, choose **VirtualBox**, click on the Download icon.
 5. Wait for the download to be completed (it may take some time, it is 3.3gbs duh).
+6. After Downlaoding the file, Install it.
+Follow the on-screen instructions.

 ---